alexander-kastil/advanced-web-tech/setup/windows-subsystem-linux/readme.md

 # Setup Windows Subsystem for Linux 2 - WSL2

-Requires Windows 10 - May 2020 Update or higher.
+>Note: Requires Windows 10 - May 2020 Update or higher.
 To Update use this [link](https://www.microsoft.com/de-de/software-download/windows10).

-[Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install) in a Powershell Prompt:
+[Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install) in a Powershell Prompt with administrative privileges:

 ```powershell
 wsl --install